 - Free access to the Critical Incident Database (CID), a secure, user-friendly tool that can be used to track critical incidents that occur while students are off-campus, including reportable information as required by the Clery Act, Title IX, and VAWA;

-- Access to NYTimes.com and NYTimes Smartphone Apps for all students studying abroad at the cost of $1.10 per year, per student, with a minimum charge of $1,000;
+- Access to NYTimes.com and NYTimes Smartphone Apps for all of your students studying abroad at the cost of $1.10 per year, per student, with a minimum charge of $1,000;

 - Participation in Forum-sponsored research projects and surveys;